IrinaPukhlova/AB_testing/README.md

 1) Experiment overview and hypothesis formulation
 2) Choosing unit of diversion
 3) Choosing invariant metrics (for sanity check)
+   - Number of cookies: number of unique cookies to view the course overview page;
+   - Number of clicks: number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is trigger);
+   - Click-through-probability (CTP): number of unique cookies to click the "Start free trial" button divided by number of unique cookies to view the course overview page.
-4) Choosing evaluation metrics
+5) Choosing evaluation metrics
+   - Gross conversion: number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button;
+   - Retention: number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout;
+   - Net conversion: number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button.
-5) Measuring Variability (based on standard deviation)
+7) Measuring Variability (based on standard deviation)
-6) Calculating sample size
+8) Calculating sample size
-7) Choosing Duration of experiment
+9) Choosing Duration of experiment

 Experimental Analysis
 1) Sanity Checks for invariant metrics